Abd-al-qudus/LINUX-Audio_Compressor/README.md

 ## Why Choose the Process Handler Tool?
 1. **Performance**: Written in C for optimal performance, ensuring low resource usage.
 2. **Simplicity**: Easy to set up, use, and integrate with existing systems.
-3. **Community-Driven**: Fully open-source enabling contributions and customizations.
+3. **Open Source**: Fully open-source enabling contributions and customizations.
 4. **Multiple Audio-Formats input**: Supports all audio format input to convert to MP3
 5. **File Size Optimization**: The default bit rate of the compressed MP3 file is 16 bits.
 This enhances file size management for easy transfer